nicolasgil95/Lab2Rob22.1/README.md

 ## How to use this repo
 Clone this repo onto your Catkin workspace.
 Also is needed Matlab with dynamixel messages.

+With the Phantom X robot connected into your system you have to identify de IDs of the motors and modify them on the _config/joints.yaml_ file.
+In our case our robot had the ID from 6 to 10.

 Compile the package using the following command in a terminal on catkin workspace

 `caktin build lab2rob22_1`